 - You are concurrently enrolled in an approved partner institution with an articulation agreement with Walden.

 Obtain an official transcript from your previous institution(s).
-We can help you with this—and will even pay the transcript fee for you.
+Our enrollment advisors can help you with this—and Walden will even pay the transcript fee for you.

-We will carefully review your previous coursework to maximize the amount of credits we can apply to your Walden program of study.
+We will carefully review your previous coursework to maximize the number of credits we can apply to your Walden program of study.

-You will receive a preliminary transfer credit evaluation within three business days, including a summary of the courses that have been accepted for transfer up to the maximum credits.*
+You will receive a preliminary transfer credit evaluation within three business days, including a summary of the courses that have been accepted for transfer up to the maximum number of credits.*

 Additional Financial Aid Information

 Manage your education expenses with: